judebattista/GoMandelbrot/ReadMe.md

 **Note:** We are by no means mathematicians, let alone experts on the mandlebrot set.
 For more information about calculating if a point is in the set, or information about the set please see other sources such as [this one](http://mathworld.wolfram.com/MandelbrotSet.html) or [this one](http://www.math.utah.edu/~pa/math/mandelbrot/mandelbrot.html).

 Attatched to this repo is also a folder called progress gifs.
 They are not particularly well named, but they are some interesting outputs that we had gotten by running our code.
-For interesting coordinates to zoom in on, please again see other websites (such as [this](http://www.cuug.ab.ca/dewara/mandelbrot/Mandelbrowser.html))
+For example of interesting coordinates to zoom in on, please again see other websites (such as [this](http://www.cuug.ab.ca/dewara/mandelbrot/Mandelbrowser.html)).

 ## Installation